First, we will show you how to import pre-formatted files that come in a “spreadsheet format”.

 If your text data is stored in a pre-formatted file where one column contains the text and additional columns might store document-level variables (e.g. year, author, or language), you can use

 dat_inaug <- read.csv(paste0(path_data, "/csv/inaugCorpus.csv"))

 Alternatively, you can use the readtext package to import character (comma- or tab-separated) values. readtext reads files containing text, along with any associated document-level variables.

 The most common problem related to loading data into R are misspecified locations of files or directories.
 If a path is relative, check where you are using

 getwd() and set the root directory of your project using

 setwd().
 On Windows, you also have to replace all

 \ in a path with

-If you have more than a few R files in a project, you should created a RStudio Project to better manage files and settings.
-You can create a RStudio project from the menu (File > New Project).
+If you have more than a few R files in a project, you should create an RStudio Project to better manage files and settings.
+You can create an RStudio project from the menu (File > New Project).